SawPsyder/wingman-ai-customwingman/README.md

 - free cargo space (if not given, the ships cargo space is used.
 But got just 56 SCU free in your Caterpillar? -> give this info then.)
 - commodity (Want to trade something specific like gold?)
 - illegal commodities (Dont want to trade drugs?
 Then tell it not to give you these trading routes.)
+- count (How many routes do you want to see?
+Default is 3.)

 ### Ask for best selling/buying locations